DankMarketing/zmk/README.md

 [here](https://www.github.com/zmkfirmware/zmk).

-The present fork was created on 2022-11-26 from the `main` branch at https://github.com/zmkfirmware/zmk with the mouse functions branch `mouse-ftc` of https://github.com/ftc/zmk and the Pimoroni PM447 track ball branch `mouse-pim447` of https://github.com/cdc-mkb/zmk merged in.
+The present fork was created on 2022-11-26 from the `main` branch at https://github.com/zmkfirmware/zmk with the mouse functions branch `mouse-ftc` of https://github.com/ftc/zmk and the Pimoroni PIM 447 track ball branch `mouse-pim447` of https://github.com/cdc-mkb/zmk merged in.

 The shield `twobytwo3` is a proof of principle with the following features: